 Biogas Vehicles

-The main difference between fossil natural gas and renewable natural gas is the source of the fuel.
-The quality of biomethane and of fossil natural gas are essentially the same, rendering biomethane a “drop-in” substitute for natural gas that can act interchangeably as a fuel in natural gas vehicles (NGVs).
+The main difference between conventional (fossil) natural gas and renewable natural gas (RNG or Biomethane) is the source of the fuel.
+The quality of biomethane and of fossil gas are essentially the same, rendering biomethane a “drop-in” substitute for natural gas that can act interchangeably as a fuel in natural gas vehicles (NGVs).
 The number of NGVs worldwide has grown over the last few years, and more countries have been establishing the use of RNG as an alternative or additional fuel for these cars.
 Figure 3 shows the countries with the largest NGV fleets worldwide.
 Globally, there were about 22.7 million NGVs operating in 2015.